 Homework reading and problems (not graded) will be assigned during the semester.
-Students will be given three major midterm projects that will be due in class on the assigned dates.
-The final exam will be a take-home exam.
-The scores on all four exams/projects will be added, and the final grades will be based on the total score.
+Students will be given four major midterm projects that will be due in class on the assigned dates.
+The scores on all four projects will be added, and the final grades will be based on the total score.
 Contributions to the total grade:

 Project #1 25%

 Project #2 25%

 Project #3 25%

-Final Exam 25%
+Project #4 25%